Deploy App-V virtual applications with Configuration Manager

 To deploy virtual applications in Configuration Manager, client computers must have at minimum the App-V 4.6 SP1 or a later version of the client installed.

-Before you can successfully deploy virtual applications, you must update the App-V Client with the hotfix described in the Knowledge Base article 2645225.
+Before you can successfully deploy virtual applications, update the App-V client with the latest hotfix.

 When you use connection groups in App-V 5.0, your deployed virtual applications can share the same file system and registry on client computers.
 Unlike standard virtual applications, these applications can share data with one another.
 Additionally, connection groups preserve user settings for the applications that they contain.
 App-V virtual environments in Configuration Manager are used to set up connection groups on client computers.
 Virtual environments are created or changed on client computers when the application is installed or when clients next evaluate their installed applications.
 You can prioritize these applications so that when multiple applications try to change a file system or registry value, the application that has the highest priority takes precedence.
 For more information, see Create App-V virtual environments.